 We recommend tracking the following KPIs for your eCommerce business.

-A “churn rate” is applicable to online businesses because it is the rate at which your customers are walking away from your brand by canceling their subscription.
+A “churn rate” is applicable to online businesses because it is the rate at which your customers are walking away from your brand by canceling their subscriptions.

 In order to calculate this number, you’ll need to know the number of customers that you have at the beginning of a month and at the end of the month.
 Subtract the number of customers remaining from the number of customers you started with and multiply that by 100.
 You can also take this number and multiply it by 12 to get your annual churn rate.